Martin Sheen: Academic pursuits

-Religion
+Religious beliefs

 Sheen is Catholic, having had his faith restored during conversations in Paris in 1981 with Terrence Malick, director of Sheen's breakthrough film, Badlands (1973).
 Sheen stated in a 1983 interview with The Varsity that he is a Catholic on a "spiritual level" and that he "couldn't care less about religion."
 Sheen also stated that he believed in reincarnation.
+In an interview in 2023, Sheen said how important is the practice of his Catholic faith in his life: " ..
+I loved the Sacraments — Confession and the Eucharist and the Mass were of utmost importance to me.
+I reunited with that, and I found myself".
 He is a supporter of the Catholic Worker movement.